 Which elements of the scene do you not want to include?
 Are you going to expose for the highlights or the shadows?
 Do you want a shallow depth of field to isolate a subject, or a deep one?
 How will this impact your shutter speed, and how will that shutter speed affect your photo?

 Advanced challenge!
 Want to go even more old-school?
 Stick to one ISO setting like you had to with film!
-And maybe even shoot JPG so you don’t post-process them!
+And maybe even shoot JPG, so you don’t post-process them!

-Hopefully, at the end of the day, you’ll come home with 48 deliberate photos ready for culling & processing, versus hundreds of “spray and pray” pictures.
+Hopefully, at the end of the day, you’ll come home with 50 deliberate photos ready for culling & processing versus hundreds of “spray and pray” pictures.